folke/zen-mode.nvim/README.md

     -- * a percentage of the width / height of the editor when <= 1
     width = 120, -- width of the Zen window
     height = 1, -- height of the Zen window
-    -- by default, no options are changed in for the Zen window -- uncomment any of the options below, or add other vim.wo options you want to apply options = {
+    -- by default, no options are changed for the Zen window -- uncomment any of the options below, or add other vim.wo options you want to apply options = {
       -- signcolumn = "no", -- disable signcolumn